Narven/rustwannabe/src/025-modules.md

 # Modules

-Modules allows use to split and organize our code into blocks of code that are related.
+Modules allow us to split and organize our code into blocks of code that are related.

-By using the keyword `mod` we can specific a module, and write inside the `{}` the code we need.
+By using the keyword `mod` we can specify a module, and write inside the `{}` the code we need.

 ## Modules in external files

-A simple example using modules
+A simple example of using modules

 Create a file `car.rs`.